Ygmrozr/giants-web-game/README.md

-# Beyond The Giants Canvas Game
+# Beyond Giants Canvas Game

 This project is a web-based game developed as a Computer Engineering graduation project.